rscarvalho90/Mongoose-Transactional-Decorator/article/article.md

 In this tutorial we will use Mongoose as our ODM (Object Document Mappers) that will be responsible to manage the transactions.
 Other packages can be used applying some adaptations.<br>
-At this point, I will suppose you have knowledge about the use of Mongoose ODM, but, any doubts about its configuration you can consult the [repository](https://github.com/rscarvalho90/Mongoose-Transactional-Decorator/) on GitHub.<br>
+At this point, I will suppose you have knowledge about the use of Mongoose ODM but, any doubts about its configuration you can consult the [repository](https://github.com/rscarvalho90/Mongoose-Transactional-Decorator/) on GitHub.<br>
 Now, returning to our subject, the Transactional decorator must: